|Apr/May 2018 Fiction|

 I like being a Peripheral.
 It's slow.
 No one pays too much attention to me.
-I'm not asked to decide anything.
-To weigh benefits and consequences.
+I'm not asked to decide anything, to weigh benefits and consequences.
 I don't have to hurt people I care about or get hurt by them.
-I don't have to have any realizations, fall in love insanely quickly or any of that mumbo jumbo.
+I don't have to have any realizations, fall in love insanely quickly, or any of that mumbo jumbo.
 I can just flit in and out of stories.
 Exist in little discontinuous chunks.
-I've had my fill of arcs; I've had my fill of character development.
+I've had my fill of arcs, my fill of character development.

 Plus, the money's not half bad.
 You'd be surprised how much a convincing Overly Cheery Depression-Masking Middle Manager goes for these days.